 Hazelnuts: I used simple unroasted hazelnuts and chopped them very thin.
 These are optional, but highly recommended.

 Dairy free milk: use any unsweetend and unflavour plant milk

 To make this recipe you will also need the following equipment:

 It's super easy and done in just 6 easy steps.

 - In a medium-sized bowl, whisk together flour, soda bicarbonate, cocoa and salt.

-- In a separate bowl, mash a banana.
-Add milk, vanilla, oil, sugar and lemon juice and mix.
+- In a separate bowl, mash the bananas.
+Then add plant milk, vanilla, oil, sugar and lemon juice and mix.

 - Add your wet ingredient mixture to your dry ingredients.